MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/schema-entities/entity-references.md

 ---
 # Entity references

-Reference Kusto schema entities in a query by using their names.
-Valid entity names include *databases*, *tables*, *columns*, and stored functions. *Clusters* can't be referenced by their names.
+Kusto entities are referenced in a query by name.
+Valid entity names include *databases*, *tables*, *columns*, and *stored functions*. *Clusters* can't be referenced by their names.

 If the entity's container is unambiguous in the current context, use the entity name without additional qualifications.
 For example, when running a query against a database called `DB`, you may reference a table called `T` in that database by its name, `T`.